 Gilda (Gigi) PedrazaExecutive Director and Founder

 Social entrepreneur and nonprofit professional with over 20 years of experience in the areas of general management, strategy, operations, marketing and fund development in both for-profit and nonprofit spaces.
 She is the recipient of the 2018 NFL Hispanic Heritage Leadership Award, the 2018 Women of Inspiration of the Atlanta Dream, named one of the 50 Most Influential Latinos in Georgia and a 2017 Hispanics in Philanthropy Fellow among other distinctions.
-She is originally from Lima, Peru.
+She was raised in Lima, Peru.

 Monica Garcia, MPH, CHESDirector of Programs & Administration

 Monica has 15 years of experience in promotion of community activities and public health.
 She has a passion for data quality and process improvement.
 She was recognized for the United Nations Population Fund (UNFPA) in 2002 for her job in the work-group of the Colombian Ministry of Health to develop a surveillance system protocol for domestic violence & sexual offences, Monica is a dedicated mom and is originally from Colombia.

 Nataly Chalco-LopezStatewide Civic Participation Manager / Advocacy Team